Kitsunay/evolve-idle-automation/README.md

 TODO: Unlock if plasmids exist (after first reset) and research queue is researched

 ## TODO:
-- Notification in case "Preload Tab Content" is set to off (this could be automated, too, but i'm not writing malware here, so the player must confirm this choice)
 - Auto-Workers - requires management of farmers so citizens don't starve
 - Auto-Building auto-discovers new buildings and assigns them to a proper category (standard, with food upkeep (civilian and military), with resource upkeep, with energy upkeep)
 - Auto-Building unlocks after building queue is researched, each building unlocks when amount of that building reaches 10-15 (TBD)